abdeoliveira/timepatrol/README.md

 SNAPSHOT_FOLDER/ID/info
 ```

-The information file is structured with positional strings separated by `;`, as
+The information file is a text file,
+structured with positional strings separated by `;`, as
 follows

 ```